markusrothe/markusrothe.github.io/_posts/2019-03-17-FIRE-4-Creating-a-window.md

 So a mixture of unit tests, correct abstractions/interfaces and example executables for the real rendering code is my way to go about it.)

 In the example code above, you see this ominous `FIRE::GLRenderContext` class we create.
-This is what we will be using to wrap away the depdency to the GLFW third-party library.
+This is what we will be using to wrap away the dependency to the GLFW third-party library.
 Let us write some more test cases to make this more clear.
 First we'll start with the check whether the window was closed.
-We'll also add a test-fixture that encapsulates all the code which would otherwise repeated across our test cases:
+We'll also add a test-fixture that encapsulates all the code which would otherwise be repeated across our test cases:

 {% highlight c++ linedivs %}
 namespace FIRE